Bombed, not beaten: Ukraine's capital flips to survival mode

 Mindful of the hardships — both now and ahead, as winter progresses — authorities are opening thousands of so-called “points of invincibility” — heated and powered spaces offering hot meals, electricity and internet connections.
 More than 3,700 were open across the country of Thursday morning, said a senior official in the presidential office, Kyrylo Tymoshenko.

-In the southern city of Kherson, recaptured two weeks ago by Ukrainian forces, hospitals’ struggle with the loss of power and water is compounded by stepped up Russian strikes.
+In Kherson, hospitals without power and water are also contending with the gruesome after-effects of intensifying Russian strikes.
+They hit residential and commercial buildings Thursday, setting some ablaze, blowing ash skyward and shattering glass across streets.
+Paramedics helped the injured.

-Olena Zhura was carrying bread to her neighbors Thursday when a strike that destroyed half of her house in Kherson wounded her husband Victor.
-Paramedics whisked Victor away as he writhed in pain.
+Olena Zhura was carrying bread to her neighbors when a strike that destroyed half of her house wounded her husband, Victor.
+He writhed in pain as paramedics carried him away.

 “I was shocked,” she said, welling with tears.
 “Then I heard (him) shouting: ‘Save me, save me.”